Partial identification and unmeasured confounding with multiple treatments and multiple outcomes

-\begin{proof} We assume that we only have a single negative control contrast.
+\begin{proof}[Proof of Proposition \ref{prp:bias_innerproduct} and Theorem \ref{thm-NCsingle}] Here we focus on Theorem \ref{thm-NCsingle}, but the result in Proposition \ref{prp:bias_innerproduct} can be found as a special case of the result in Theorem \ref{thm-NCsingle} and therefore we do not provide an explicit proof.
+We assume that we only have a single negative control contrast.
 This provides us information about the plausible values of $b_j^{\top}\Gamma$.
 To ensure that the negative control assumptions are compatible, the solution for \eqref{NCcondition} exists as

 for some arbitrary $m$-dimensional row vector $w_{b,j}$, if and only if